 We have adopted stock ownership guidelines for our directors and senior executives, including the named executive officers.
 The target date for compliance with these guidelines is February 2011.
 The guidelines require that the Chief Executive Officer own shares having a value at least equal to four times his base salary and that the other named executive officers own shares having a value at least equal to two times base salary.
 In determining whether an executive meets the guidelines, we consider owned shares and restricted stock, but we do not consider stock options.
 As of the end of 2007, all of the named executive officers met these stock ownership guidelines.
 In light of the decline in our share price in 2008, however, all of the named executive officers subject to the guidelines at year-end had fallen below the prescribed ownership level.
+As of March 27, 2009, all of the named executive officers subject to the guidelines were in compliance with the guidelines.
 When the guidelines were adopted in 2006, executives were given five years, until February 2011, to meet the ownership levels.

-We do not permit our executive officers to take short or long positions in our shares; however, we do not otherwise have a formal policy with regard to executive officers hedging their economic interest in company stock or options.
+We do not permit our executive officers to take short or long positions in our shares; however, we do not otherwise have a formal policy with regard to executive officers hedging their economic interest in Company stock or options.
 To our knowledge, none of the named executive officers hedged their position in our shares or options during 2008, although some of the named executive officers may hold their shares in accounts that permit margin loans to the executive.